AriFordsham/GHCWiki/new-plugins.md

 - Add new interface to `Plugin` next to `installCoreToDos` i.e. `installCmmPass`, that installs a pass of type `CmmGraph -> CmmGraph` into the optimization pipeline somehow?

+### Rough API possibilities

+### The Hoopl story - analysis and transformation composition

+[ Hoopl](http://hackage.haskell.org/package/hoopl) is the main workhorse behind the new GHC code generator - it is a sophisticated, higher order and highly polymorphic library for writing optimization and dataflow passes over imperative code graphs.
+It is based on the work of Lerner, Grove and Chambers \[3\], and one of the nice properties of the design is that it makes it easy to compose independent dataflow analysis to create a super-analysis that is more powerful than either analysis on its own, without the tedium of having to manually write such a super-analysis.

 ## New Backends